smarie/python-autoclass/docs/index.md

 [![Build Status](https://travis-ci.org/smarie/python-autoclass.svg?branch=master)](https://travis-ci.org/smarie/python-autoclass) [![Tests Status](https://smarie.github.io/python-autoclass/junit/junit-badge.svg?dummy=8484744)](https://smarie.github.io/python-autoclass/junit/report.html) [![codecov](https://codecov.io/gh/smarie/python-autoclass/branch/master/graph/badge.svg)](https://codecov.io/gh/smarie/python-autoclass) [![Documentation](https://img.shields.io/badge/docs-latest-blue.svg)](https://smarie.github.io/python-autoclass/) [![PyPI](https://img.shields.io/badge/PyPI-autoclass-blue.svg)](https://pypi.python.org/pypi/autoclass/)[![downloads](https://img.shields.io/badge/downloads%2001%2F18-14k-brightgreen.svg)](https://kirankoduru.github.io/python/pypi-stats.html)

-`autoclass` provides tools to automatically generate classes code, such as **constructor body** or **properties getters/setters**, along with optional support of **validation contracts**.
-It also provides extra goodies such as **a dict view on top of objects** (the opposite of munch), and more.
+`autoclass` provides tools to automatically generate python classes code.
 The objective of this library is to reduce the amount of redundancy by automatically generating parts of the code from the information already available somewhere else (typically, in the constructor signature).
+It is made of several independent features that can be combined:

+ * with `@autoargs` you don't have to write `self.xxx = xxx` in your constructor
+ * with `@autoprops` all your fields become `properties` and their setter is annotated with the same PEP484 type hints and value validation methods than the corresponding constructor argument
+ * with `@autohash`, your object is hashable based on the tuple of all fields
+ * with `@autodict`, your object behaves like a dictionary, is comparable with dictionaries, and gets a string representation
+ * with `@autoclass`, you get all of the above at once

-The intent is similar to [attrs](https://github.com/python-attrs/attrs): remove boilerplate.
-However as opposed to `attrs`, this library does not change anything in your coding habits: you still create a `__init__` constructor. `autoclass` simply generates most of the code that you would have written manually.
-For this reason, it is very compliant with other libraries out there - such as type checking or validation libraries.
+The intent is similar to [attrs](https://github.com/python-attrs/attrs): remove boilerplate code.
+However as opposed to `attrs`,

+ * this library does not change anything in your coding habits: you still create a `__init__` constructor, and everything else is provided with decorators.
+ * all decorators can be used independently, for example if you just need to add a dictionary behaviour to an existing class you can use `@autodict` only.
+Besides, all decorators can be manually applied to already existing classes.
+ * all created code is not dynamically compiled using `compile`.
+This obviously leads to poorer performance than `attrs` in highly demanding applications, but for many standard use cases it works well, and provides better debug-ability (you can easily step through the generated functions to understand what's going on)

+Finally, `autoclass` simply generates the same code that you *would have written* manually.
+For this reason, in many cases you can use *other* libraries on top of the resulting classes without hassle.
+A good example is that you can use any PEP484 type checking library of your choice.

 ## Installing